04 Oct The Future ICT Organisation & the future CIO

 It is the combination of people, process, information and technology that will be the key to the success of Digital Business.
 As such the people factor cannot be taken for granted.

-- The ICT Organisation is a shifting organism that morphs to suit changes its environment.
+- The ICT Organisation is a shifting organism that morphs to suit changes in its environment.

 - The emerging way that people work and customers interact with organisations is driving a new paradigm.